Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Strata of -differentials

 \subsection{Generalized strata of $k$-differentials}

 Our notion of generalized strata is designed for recursion purposes so that the extraction of levels of a boundary stratum of $\ol\cQ$ is an instance of a generalized stratum (of $k$-differentials).
 This involves incorporating disconnected strata, differentials that are non-primitive on some components, and residue conditions.
 Moreover, we aim for a definition of a space of $k$-fold covers on which the group~$G$ acts, to match with the previous setup.
-The key is to record which of the marked points is adjacent to which component, an information that is obviously trivial in the case of primitive $k$-differentials.
+The key is to record which of the marked points is adjacent to which component of the canonical cover, an information that is obviously trivial in the case of primitive $k$-differentials.

 A map $\cA: \wh\bfz \to \pi_0(\wh{X})$ that records which marked point is adjacent to which component of $\wh{X}$ is called an \emph{adjacency datum}.
-(Such an adjacency datum is equivalent to specifying a one-level graph of a generalized stratum, which is indeed the information we get when we extract level strata.)
-The subgroup~$G$ from~\eqref{eq:defG} acts on the triples $(\wh X, \wh \bfz, \cA)$ of pointed stable curves with adjacency map by acting simultaneously on $\wh \bfz$ and on $\cA$ by precomposition.
-For a fixed adjacency datum~$\cA$ we consider the stack $\Omega \wt \cH_k(\wh{\mu}, \cA)$ whose points are
+Such an adjacency datum is equivalent to specifying a one-level graph of a generalized stratum, which is indeed the information we get when we extract level strata.
+Note in particular that from the adjacency datum it is possible to reconstruct the unique $u$ such that the Abelian differentials on $(\wh{X},\wh\bfz)$ are $u$-th power of primitive $k/u$ differentials.